Florence public transport: maps, fares and airport

-For the visitor to Florence the city is very compact, the historic city centre has nearly all the attractions most first-time visitors want to see - walking is the way to get around once you are in the centre.
+For the visitor to Florence the city is very compact, the historic city centre has nearly all the attractions most first-time visitors want to see.
+Florence is full of narrow alleys and lanes far too narrow for buses, so these have limited access to the sights.

 You can walk from one end to the other of the historic city centre in about 15 minutes or less.
-Even if you have a hotel in the outer city it is unlikely these will be of value.
+Walking is by far the best way to explore Florence once you are in the centre.

 There is no central bus station for all of these routes.
 Bus stops and the terminus for each route are dispersed over quite a wide area.